Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-Vectorization is the process of converting raster images into vector graphics, which utilize elements such as Bezier curves, splines, and lines.
-The process includes at least color quantization, detection of boundaries of single-color shapes, and their approximation by Bezier curves or polygons, as well as improvement of path quality through noise reduction.
-The result is saved in a vector image format, such as an SVG file.
+Vectorization is the process of converting raster images into vector graphics, which use Bezier curves, splines, and lines instead of pixels.
+The process includes color quantization, boundary detection, shape approximation, and path-quality improvements such as smoothing or simplification.
+The result is saved as a vector format, such as SVG.

 configuration, imageFile, outputFile) method vectorizes the input image, converting it into a scalable SVG format and saving it to the specified output path.Add the following namespaces: